 Add all the ingredients into a double boiler except the chocolate.
 Heat over medium heat until the mixture is hot, then add the chocolate and stir until smooth and thickened.
 It will wind up like a pudding consistency.
 Pour on top of the crust and allow to cool until room temperature.

-Mix the peanut butter, cream cheese, vanilla extract, coconut water, coconut fat, and Splenda with a hand mixer for about 4 minutes until smooth and fluffy.
+Mix the peanut butter, cream cheese, vanilla extract, all of the coconut fat, 1/4 cup of the coconut water, and Splenda with a hand mixer for about 4 minutes until smooth and fluffy.

-Add the peanut butter/coconut layer on top of the cooled chocolate layer.
+Add the mixture on top of the cooled chocolate layer.
 If you’re impatient, put it in the freezer and rock yourself back and forth in anticipation for about an hour.
 If you want ultimate perfection and can find a way to distract yourself, leave it in the fridge overnight before cutting.

 OPTIONAL: Top with a drizzle of chocolate and unsweetened coconut if you’re feeling fancy.

-Otherwise, make sure you’re sitting down when you try it, because this one will definitely knock you on your ass.
+Make sure you’re sitting down when you try it because this one will definitely knock you on your ass.
 Enjoy!